Already seconds ahead, anticipating what’s going to happen next, small beams radiate from the suit, the Exo utters, “how the fuck…”

 But back in history – the swarm had gotten out of hand when one party started using the drones for other types of control.
 The zero-year world war… Ended up with The United Nations getting dissolved, all the operators of the swarm – killed – and the swarm remained masterless, hanging in the air even now, 300 years later.

-Came a point – the Americans rejected all Eesian technology – preferring their own production – full control and knowledge over it – and all the worms had either escaped to South America or here.
+Soon after, the Americans rejected all Eesian technology – preferring their production – full control and knowledge over it – and all the worms had either escaped to South America or here.
 Whatever it used to be before – the U.S.A. or something – now is unknown to the rest of the world – walled itself off, and is guessed to be an isolated, over-technologized society.

 The author of the study didn’t seem to mind, though, ending the story with commentary along the lines, “at least they are not intervening in the matters of the rest of the world, anymore.
 Unless… They secretly are behind the drones, still.”